Life insurance for people with criminal records

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Having a criminal record will not prevent you from applying for a life insurance policy.
+You can still apply for a life insurance policy if you have a criminal record.
 However, the details of your criminal history could impact your eligibility for insurance coverage.

 Having misdemeanors or lesser infractions on your record usually won’t change your premiums.
-But if you have a felony conviction, getting life insurance will be more difficult and could be more expensive, especially in the first few years after your conviction.
+But if you have a felony conviction, you’ll likely have to wait a few years before you’re able to get approved for a policy, and your coverage may be more expensive.

 Key takeaways